About How The LIT Was Produced

 topic or a unique event.
 This is the

-definition, and its wording and terms, which I'll use
+definition along with its wording and terms, which I'll use

-about absolute ellipsis.
+to describe absolute ellipsis.

 For example in